wp-plugins/wp-piwik/readme.txt

 == Upgrade Notice ==

-Piwik 1.9 compatibility fix.
-Please update Piwik if not done yet!
+Please update Piwik if not done yet (Piwik 1.9 or higher is recommended)!

 == Changelog ==

+= 0.9.7 =
+* Shortcodes added
+* WP-Piwik will rename sites in Piwik if site name changes in WordPress
+* Bugfix: Tracking code changes should stay active after WP-Piwik updates

 = 0.9.6.3 =
 * Piwik 1.9+ compatibility fix (Piwik 1.9 required!)